ZakharovNerd/DataScienceProjects/README.md

 #2 - High Quality Award at CUP IT in Analytics

+#3 GoPractice certificate

-#3 - finalist diploma at Raiffeisenbank hackathon
+#4 - finalist diploma at Raiffeisenbank hackathon

-#4 - stats 101 on Stepik
+#5 - stats 101 on Stepik